Singulink/RuntimeNullables/README.md

 ## Fine-Tuning Behavior

-Injection of null checks can be fine-tuned in your code using the `[RuntimeNullables.NullChecks(bool)]` attribute which can be applied at the assembly, class, method/property or return value level.
+Injection of null checks can be fine-tuned in your code using the `[NullChecks(bool)]` attribute which can be applied at the assembly, class, method/property or return value level.
 For example, if you apply `[NullChecks(false)]` to a class it will disable null checks on every member in that class unless it has `[NullChecks(true)]` applied to it.
 It is important to note that if the `CheckOutputs` or `CheckNonPublic` setting is `false` then that will override any `[NullChecks(true)]` attribute applied to an output or non-public member.
 In other words, if the setting is set to `false` then those particular checks are never emitted, regardless of the presence of a `[NullChecks(true)]` attribute.

 Additionally, custom throw helpers can be defined to customize the exceptions that are thrown.
 In order to do that, you simply add an internal `ThrowHelpers` class into your project in the `RuntimeNullables` namespace and match the signature of the throw helper you want to override and it will be used instead of the defaults.
 The default throw helpers are as follows: